NCI-GDC/indexclient/pytest_indexd/README.md

 of your machine as the number of parallel.
 For example, if you have a 8 core 16 thread intel cpu, use `pytest -n 8`.

+## Indexd Driver Wrapper

+This use indexd models to save and get data, should be used for fixture setup and data validation.

+## indexd loader

+There is a new fixture called indexd_loader, which can load indexd data from yaml file, json file or dictionary data.
+The loader uses indexd_models to load data directly into database.

 ### Known Issues
 #### Several problem has been found on my arm mac, ensure you have the following setting
 in your env if you are using arm mac: